iaifi/iaifi.github.io/workshop-agenda.md

 [Sign up here to submit a poster](https://forms.gle/pCfmXQPMDcjsyD7z9)

 ### 2:00–2:45pm
-**Shuchin Aeron, Associate Professor, Tufts University**

-Towards learning generative models for high energy physics

-In this talk we will focus on learning generative models for generating LArTPC images.
-In this context we will present two approaches that we employed recently to this problem - a.
-Variational Quantized Variational Auto-Encoder (VQ-VAE) and b.
-Score based diffusion models.
-We will present the architecture and the methodology behind these two methods and comment on the results obtained both qualitatively and quantitatively (using SSNet).
-Finally we will comment on the potential utility of these generative models for neutrino physics.

-*Shuchin Aeron is an associate professor in the Department of Electrical and Computer Engineering at Tufts School of Engineering.
-He received his Ph.D. from Boston University in 2009.
-From 2009-2022 he was a postdoctoral research fellow at Schlumberger-Doll Research (SDR), where he worked on signal processing solution products for borehole acoustics.
-In 2016, he received an NSF CAREER award.
-He was a visiting faculty at Mitsubishi Electric Research Labs (MERL) in 2019.
-Aeron is currently a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
-His research interests are in statistical signal processing, information theory, tensor data analytics, and optimal transport.*

-### 2:45–3:30pm
-Coffee break

-### 3:30–4:15pm
 **Yi-Zhuang You, Assistant Professor, University of California, San Diego**

 Machine Learning Renormalization Group and Its Applications